Archanciel/audio_download_extract/README.md

 Note that any number of extract options can be specified !

 ### Downloading the audio of a single video
-This is done automatically if the url in the clipboard points to a video and not to a playlist.
-In this case, the audio track is downloaded to a directory specified in the app settings.
+This is done automatically if the url obtained from the clipboard points to a video and not to a playlist.
+In this case, the video audio track is downloaded to a directory specified in the app settings.

 ## Project class diagram